 ONLY GOD SEES THE HEART

-He alone is able to rightly judge.
+We are only capable of looking at outward appearances, which cannot tell the whole story.
+God alone is able to rightly judge.
 He sent Samuel to visit Jesse to anoint a king.
 Jesse had some big, strapping, good looking sons that fit the bill perfectly for a king.
-They would have been obvious choices.
-God rejected them.
-He plainly told Samuel that He looks at the inner man.
-He chose the unlikely, younger son, David.
-God seems to delight in choosing the unlikely.
+God rejected the obvious choices and plainly told Samuel that He looks at the inner man.
+Throughout the Bible God seems to delight in choosing the unlikely.
 If He chose the righteous, the talented, the capable; then His power would not be on display.
 Instead, He looks at the heart and sees:

 the willing rather than the winners